LCAV/dsp-labs/docs/linear-prediction/implementation.md

 TASK 5: Complete the code after the comment `# forward filter the resampled grain`, namely filter the resampled grain with the LPC coefficients.

 Hints:
-- We are applying an ***IIR filter*** in this case; recall your implementation from the **Digital Filter Design** chapter, notably the code from [this script](https://github.com/LCAV/dsp-labs/blob/master/scripts/filter_design/biquad_direct_form_1_incomplete.py).
+- We are applying an ***IIR filter*** in this case.
 - You can rewrite into the resampled grain vector.
 - Use `lpc_prev_out` for the previous output samples.
 {% endhint %}

 And that's all the extra code needed for this LPC feature!
+Try out your completed [granular_synthesis_LPC_incomplete.py](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py) script with the fixed WAV file (make sure `use_LPC=True`) and listen to the output to see if it sounds correct.

-Try out the script with the fixed WAV file.
-If you notice some strange output, make sure you are casting (when appropriate) to `int`; this is a common point for mistakes.
+_If you notice some strange output, make sure you are casting (when appropriate) to `int`; this is a common point for mistakes._

 ## Real-time implementation